 Susan Britting - Executive Director

-Susan Britting has been with Sierra Forest Legacy since 1998 as the primary science and policy consultant, and in July, 2012 she stepped up to take over the reins of the organization as Executive Director.
-Susan received her doctorate in biology from the University of California, Los Angeles in 1992.
+Susan Britting has been with Sierra Forest Legacy since 1998 serving first as the primary science and policy consultant, and in July 2012 she assumed the role of Executive Director.
+She received her doctorate in biology from the University of California, Los Angeles in 1992.
 After working with the Forest Service for four years in forest planning, Susan left to become a science and policy consultant to non-profit organizations.
 Her primary area of interest is habitat planning in the Sierra Nevada, although her interests in policy development extend statewide.
 Her consulting services have included advising on implementation of federal and state environmental policies, analysis of management plans, habitat analysis using a geographic information system (GIS), and database development for natural resource management.
 She has been an active volunteer with the California Native Plant Society (CNPS) serving as a board member at the chapter and state level since 1993.
 Susan also has been an active volunteer and board member for a local land trust in the Sierra Nevada foothills previously serving since 1995.
-Susan now serves as a Public Member of the California State Board of Forestry and Fire Protection, where she previously served from 2002 to 2004 and was chair of the Forest Practices Committee.
+She served as a Governor-appointed member of the California Board of Forestry and Fire Protection for seven years.